 The size of C types is architecture-dependent.
 ACSL does not enforce these sizes either, hence the semantics of terms involving such types is also architecture-dependent.
-The size of operator may be used in annotations and is consistent with its C counterpart.
+The size of operator may be used in annotations and is consistent with its C counterpart (including that its return type is a value of type size_t, and in most cases a constant).
 For instance, it should be possible to verify the following code: